karanmjpinto/morpheus/README.md

 **A bioisostere and R-group replacement tool for drug discovery**

 Morpheus is an interactive web application for molecular decomposition, fragment replacement, and retrosynthetic analysis.
-It helps medicinal chemists explore chemical space by replacing molecular fragments with bioisosteres and evaluating the resulting compounds.
+It helps medicinal & computational chemists explore chemical space by replacing scaffold or R-group fragments with bioisosteres and evaluating the resulting compounds.

 ## Features